rezer-bleede/dbt-rowlineage/README.md

 ```

 Lineage artifacts are written to `demo/output/lineage/` by the `dbt-rowlineage` CLI rather than a helper script.
 The Compose entrypoint now installs packages and seeds the demo data before the first `dbt run`, preventing missing table errors for `example_source`.
 After the stack comes up, visit http://localhost:8080 to browse mart rows—including the aggregated `region_rollup` mart—and trace them back to staging and source records.
 See `demo/README.md` for full instructions and an example JSONL record.
 When your dbt project keeps marts under a folder such as `marts/` (without the `models/` prefix baked into the manifest `path`), the lineage UI still discovers them so the dropdown stays populated instead of reporting that no mart rows were found.
+On Windows, manifest entries can include backslashes instead of forward slashes; those paths are normalized before filtering so marts are still listed.

 > Tip: dbt-generated artifacts such as `target/`, `dbt_packages/`, and `logs/` are ignored via `.gitignore` to keep compiled files out of the repository.